convox/rack/README.md

 # convox/rack

-Convox Rack is a private PaaS that runs in an AWS account.
+Convox Rack is a private PaaS that runs in your AWS account.

 ## Usage